netdata/netdata/docs/contributing/contributing-documentation.md

 ### Make your edits

 Now that you're set up and understand where to find or create your `.md` file, you can now begin to make your edits.
 Just use your favorite editor and keep in mind our [style guide](style-guide.md) as you work.

+If you add a new file to the documentation, you may need to modify the `buildyaml.sh` file to ensure it's added to the site's navigation.
+This is true for any file added to the `docs/` folder.

 Be sure to periodically add/commit your edits so that you don't lose your work!
 We use version control software for a reason.